LLaRA: Supercharging Robot Learning Data for Vision-Language Policy: Experiments

 \section{Experiments}

 We conduct experiments in both simulated environments and the real world.
-For the simulated tasks, we turn a VLM into a generalist for diverse tasks.
-Furthermore, we conduct real-world robot experiments using three protocols: \emph{zero-shot generalization}, \emph{finetuning}, and \emph{joint training}.
+For the simulated tasks, we tune a VLM on diverse tasks as a generalist.
+Then, we conduct real-world robot experiments using three protocols: \emph{zero-shot generalization}, \emph{finetuning}, and \emph{joint training}.

-\subsection{Simulation Experiments}
+\subsection{Simulation experiments}

-\paragraph{Settings.} We employ VIMA-Bench~\cite{jiang2023vima}, a simulated table-top robot manipulation environment to evaluate VLMs trained by our robotics instruction tuning dataset.
-The environment contains 17 tasks and each task is associated with a multi-modal instruction, including text instructions and images that refer to objects of interest or a particular scene arrangement.
-The robot action space is two 2D coordinates for pick and place positions and a rotation.
-We first uniformly subsample the VIMA dataset~\cite{jiang2023vima} to form three subsets with different sizes: \dtsmall, \dtbase, and \dtlarge where the number indicates the number of expert trajectories in the dataset.
+\textbf{Settings.} We employ VIMA-Bench~\citep{jiang2023vima}, a simulated table-top robot manipulation environment to evaluate VLMs trained by our instruction tuning dataset.
+The environment contains 17 tasks and each task is associated with a multi-modal instruction, including text instructions and reference images that refer to objects of interest or a particular scene arrangement.
+The robot action space is two 2D coordinates for pick and place positions and two quaternions for rotations.
+We uniformly subsample the VIMA dataset~\citep{jiang2023vima} to form three subsets with different sizes: \dtsmall, \dtbase, and \dtlarge where the number indicates the number of expert trajectories in the dataset.